csuttles/ctlfish/net/README.md

 ## What's with the name?

-It's related to [my activities on hackthebox.eu](https://www.hackthebox.eu/profile/235518) and other ethical hacking endeavors.
+It's related to [my activities on hackthebox.eu](https://www.hackthebox.eu/profile/235518) and other CTF and infosec things

 # Examples